UltimateByte/apache2-deployer/README.md

 Welcome!

-Here are your settings:
+Please, take a moment to review your settings:

-Domain: terageek.org
+User: terageek will be created
-Username: terageek
+Web directory: /websites/terageek/public_html will be created Permissions will be fixed in /websites/terageek/public_html Umask will be set to umask 007 for terageek if possible
-Target directory: /websites/terageek/public_html
+Vhost: /etc/apache2/sites-available/terageek.org.conf will be created and enabled

 Continue?
 [Y/n]y
 Let's go!